dtmarangoni/logs_analysis/README.md

 ## Instructions

 1 - Get the Linux VM up and access it.
-Navigate to the project folder inside Vagrant shared folder.
+Then navigate to the project folder.

 2 - Unzip the database file - newsdata.sql, and use the command below to populate it with data: